maxtremaine/sudoku_solver.py/README.md

 - [x] Make the initializer generic.
 - [x] Make the generator take file input.
 - [ ] Create a Cell class.
+- [ ] Create a freedom generation method and add to instantiation.
 - [ ] Create a sorting mechanism by freedom.